Start a New Student Group

 • The collection form can be digital or physical, but it must include all three fields listed above

-• The SA Committee reserves the right to contact these prospective members to confirm their membership
+• The Student Activities Committee reserves the right to contact these prospective members to confirm their membership

 4. Meet with 2-3 other student groups with the most similar mission or services provided.